LeszekR/color-juggler/README.md

 - The text is located in the middle of the screen.
 - After tapping anywhere on the screen, the background color changes to a randomly generated color.
-- The app picks from 16777216 colors using RGB - all three RGB components are randomly picked from 0-255 ranges (256 possible values each) what gives 16777216 combinations with repetition.A
+- The app picks from 16777216 colors using RGB - all three RGB components are randomly picked from 0-255 ranges (256 possible values each) what gives 16777216 combinations with repetition.

 ### Additional functionality